-You configured rewrites in firebase.json — /api/** to a Cloud Function and ** to your SPA’s index.html.
-After deploy, /api/xxx returns 404 instead of hitting the function; or deep SPA routes like /dashboard/123 404 instead of serving index.html.
-The config looks right, but it just doesn’t fire.
+You set rewrites in firebase.json — /api/** to a Cloud Function and ** to your SPA’s index.html.
+After deploy, /api/xxx returns 404 instead of hitting the function, or a deep route like /dashboard/123 404s instead of serving index.html.
+The config looks right but nothing fires.

 Common causes